 This is one of the best classic cameras of all time.
 The Rolleiflex was the standard of news and studio photographers for decades until high-quality Nikons, Canons and Hasselblads arrived on the scene.

-These cameras came with either a Schneider-Kreuznach Xenar or Zeiss Tessar lens.
+These cameras came with either a Schneider-Kreuznach Xenar or Zeiss Tessar lens - both four-element optics know for their resolving power.
 Either is an excellent lens, and you'd be hard-pressed to tell the difference between the two.
 When shooting wide open and at close to medium distances, both lenses will give you round out-of-focus backgrounds.
 With the lens stopped down to f/8 or smaller, it's incredibly sharp.

 The Rolleiflex is sturdy and reliable, rarely ever breaking down and able to withstand hard use, as long as you don't crack the viewing screen.